-If circumstances change during the teaching of a course unit that requires the teacher to make adjustments to scheduled assessment tasks, then an updated copy of the assessment outline clearly indicating the changes will be provided to students.
+If circumstances change during the teaching of a course unit that requires the teacher to adjust scheduled assessment tasks, then an updated copy of the assessment outline clearly indicating the changes will be provided to students.
 The modified assessment outline will be updated in SEQTA in a timely manner.